STUDY

 • She is looking after her children. (look after: to take care of).

-On the other hand, a prepositional verb has a meaning which is similar to the meaning of its original verb.
+On the other hand, a prepositional verb has a meaning similar to the meaning of its original verb.
 See the following examples.

 • They were laughing at the joker.